boxing-core-strength

 Boxing vs Traditional Core Training

 Let’s be honest.
 Most core training in gyms involves sit-ups, crunches, leg raises, and other similar movements, and there’s nothing inherently wrong with those.
-But they don’t train rotation, anti-rotation, real world bracing, or force transfer.
+But they don’t train rotation, anti-rotation, real world bracing, or force transfer, which are all things we need to be able to do in real life scenarios.

 Boxing does train all of these.
 That’s why someone who boxes regularly often has a stronger, more functional core than someone doing hundreds of crunches.
 This is actually one of the reasons why boxing can be an excellent tool for rehabbing the body following hernia surgery when done the right way and at the proper stage in recovery.